Mohsens22/Experiments/Pages/focus.md

 #### Food

-Healty food, nuts, vegetables, fruits and juices can help your mind to concentrate.
+Healty food, sea food, protein, nuts, vegetables, fruits lile strawberry and sweet drinks like juices can help your mind to concentrate.
 So care more about your eating habits.

 ## Forgetting things